StephenOTT/camunda-formio-plugin/README.md

    1. `validationUrl` : The validation url to send submissions to.
 Defaults to `localhost:8081/validate`.
    1. `validationTimeout` : The milliseconds to wait before timeout of the Validation Url HTTP request.
 Defaults to `10000` 10 seconds.
    1. `validationHandler` : The bean instance that will execute the Formio Validation.
 Defaults to an instance of `SimpleFormioValidationHandler.class`.
 Override this configuration if you have special validation handling requirements.

+## Subforms / Nested Forms

+You can nest forms using the `container` component.
+The `container` component is used to gather form values into a nested JSON object.

+### Subform usage

+1. Add a container to your form
+1. In the api properties tab set a component property of:
+   1. Key: `subform` value: `deployment=mySubForm.json` or `path=/my/path/mySubForm.json`

+The `subform` property value uses the same format as the formkey parameters.

+Typical use cases is to set the container to "disabled", then the nested form is read-only and you display the form of a previous submission.

+### Hide Subform buttons

+The submit button will be hidden by default.
+If you want to hide all buttons on your subform add a additional property to the container:

+ - Key: `hideButtons`  value: `true` (this should be a string value)

+### Subform Pre-population

+If you want to populate the subform with values from a variable, use the `camVariableName` property.
+You can access previous form submissions with Key: `camVariableName`  value: `myPreviousSubmissionJsonVariable.data`.
+The data object, which is what Formio places all submission data into, will then be populated into the subform.

+## File Uploads

+Use the `file` component, and use the Base64 storage format.
+The file will be uploaded as part of the JSON submission to camunda.

+You can display you file upload in a formio form by returning the base64 value into a readonly/disabled form (such as using subforms).

+Typical use case would be to upload the file as JSON/base64 as part of the form submission, and then handle transitive modifications of the file into other storage formats, and drop the base64 value from the submission / replace with other values pointing to a long term storage format (such as a blob/file storage container)